shahryaramd/ANN_FlowForecasting/README.md

 # ANN Based Reservoir Inflow Forecasting

 This repository contains Matlab code to obtain Forecast Reservoir Inflow for lead tmes of 1-7 days using ANN based forecasting model, setup for any drainage basin.

-Currently, the code is set up to generate forecast inflow for Lost Creek Dam.
+Currently, the script is set up to generate forecast inflow for Lost Creek dam, however predictor files for Detroit and Cougar dam are also provided.

 A set of metrics are calculated at the end to assess the performance.